ibm-cloud-docs/cloud-infrastructure/mysql-db-migration-script-python.md

 After you provide your source server and source server database details, you need to provide your target server details:

-1. Enter the target server IP address or hostname (this is the target server where the MySQL database will be migrated).
+1. Enter the target server IP address or hostname.
+The target server is where the MySQL database is to be migrated.
 2. Enter the target server login credentials.
 Similarly, for the source server, the script needs to be authenticated with the username and password.
 The user privilege should be equivalent to the `root`.

 ### Target server database details
 {: #target-server-db-details}

-1. Enter the target server MySQL connection details (username for the MySQL application, which is `root` by default.
+1. Enter the target server MySQL connection details, such as the username for the MySQL application, which is `root` by default.
 2. Enter your password for MySQL, which authenticates you to perform actions to restore the database.
 3. Enter the source server database name.
 4. Enter the target database name.
-By default, this fetches the database name from the source database name.
-If the you want to have a different database name for migration, then you can provide the input per your requirement.
+By default, this script fetches the database name from the source database name.
+If you want to have a different database name for migration, then you can provide the input per your requirement.
-5. After a successful database migration, you are prompted with a "complete" message.
+5. After a successful database migration, a "complete" message is displayed.